 Applicants are encouraged to consider the fellowship program as a means of supplementing the partial funding which they may be able to obtain from their own institutions or other sources, so that program funds can be extended to as many interested scholars as possible.
 Applicants will be notified of decisions within a few weeks of submitting the application.

-JoAnn Palmeri, Librarian (Email)
+JoAnn Palmeri, Research Coordinator (Email)